Israel-Hamas prisoner swap set to start on Tuesday

 The deal was given the all-clear by Israel's highest court late on Monday after it rejected petitions to block the swap by relatives of Israelis killed by some of the Palestinians to be released.

-The first phase of the exchange was expected to begin on Tuesday at around 0400 GMT (6 a.m. local time) and should end a saga that has gripped Israelis over the five-plus years of Shalit's captivity in Gaza.
+The first phase of the exchange was expected to begin on Tuesday at around 5 a.m.
+British time (6 a.m. local time) and should end a saga that has gripped Israelis over the five-plus years of Shalit's captivity in Gaza.

 Egypt, which has been credited as a major player in brokering the deal, will receive Shalit from his Hamas captors and hand him over to Israel at the same time as Israel starts to free the Palestinians at various locations.

-Shalit, now 25, was captured in June 2006 by militants who tunneled into Israel from the Gaza Strip and surprised his tank crew, killing two of his comrades.
+Shalit, now 25, was captured in June 2006 by militants who tunnelled into Israel from the Gaza Strip and surprised his tank crew, killing two of his comrades.

 Hamas were readying a heroes' welcome in Gaza for 295 of the 477 prisoners set for freedom in the first phase who were due to be sent to the Israeli-blockaded territory.
 Of those going to Gaza, 41 will then be exiled abroad.